asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 ~~~

 ####Range
 The range specifies how much of the file should be searched for the pattern to be replaced.
 Omitting the range results in the current line only being searched.
 If you want to search the entire file you would use the % character.
-See the following examples on other ways to use search ranges.
+See the following examples for other ways to use search ranges.

 ####Range Examples